 Contact herbicides generally work by burning plant foliage that comes into contact with the product.
 They are only capable of killing weeds that have emerged—they have no residual activity on weeds that emerge after application.

-Ideas for Alternative Herbicides
+Other Ideas for Alternative Herbicides

 Acetic Acid – Commonly known as vinegar, acetic acid affects the cell membranes of a plant and causes rapid breakdown of foliage tissue on contact.
 Vinegar used for herbicidal purposes can be organic household vinegar, which is roughly five percent acetic acid or agricultural vinegar, which has an acetic acid concentration of roughly 20 percent.
 Insufficient quantities, agricultural vinegar by itself will quickly burn down a weed.